Nattokinase caution

 Effects of nattokinase on blood pressure: a randomized, controlled trial.

-of Science for Aging, Department of Food and Nutrition, College of
+Aging, Department of Food and Nutrition, Yonsei University, and

 Department of Family Medicine, Mizmedi Hospital, Seoul, Korea.